lucaGazzola/sudoku-solver/README.md

 # sudoku-solver
-This is a simple implementation of a sudoku solver using the backtracking algorithm explained [here](https://www.youtube.com/watch?v=G_UYXzGuqvM)
+This is a simple implementation of a sudoku solver in python using the backtracking algorithm explained [here](https://www.youtube.com/watch?v=G_UYXzGuqvM)